top of page

 EPA Recommends to test your home for Radon levels

-• Fix your home if your radon level is 4 picocuries per liter, or pCi/L, or higher
+• Fix your home if your Radon level is 4 picocuries per liter (pCi/L) or higher

-• Radon levels less than 4 pCi/L still pose a risk & in many cases may be reduced
+• Radon levels less than 4 pCi/L still pose a risk and in many cases can be reduced!

 According to EPA's 2003 Assessment of Risks from Radon in Homes (EPA 402-R-03-003)